sun-wendy/beltrami-diffusion-graph-classification/README.md

 # BLEND for Graph Classification
 This repository is an implementation / slight adaptation of the [Beltrami Flow and Neural Diffusion on Graphs (BLEND) model proposed by Chamberlain et al. (2021)](https://arxiv.org/pdf/2110.09443.pdf).
-The [source code](https://github.com/twitter-research/graph-neural-pde) mainly focuses on node classification, while this repository uses BLEND for graph classification on the ShapeNet dataset.
+The [official source code](https://github.com/twitter-research/graph-neural-pde) mainly focuses on node classification, while this repository uses BLEND for graph classification on the ShapeNet dataset.
 Most of the code is directly copied from the source code.

 ## Experiments
 Due to the large quantity of the ShapeNet dataset compared to the original datasets for node classification, I only got to run the model on a couple categories of ShapeNet so far.